cnnrbrn/noroff-programming-foundations-content/module-2/ma.md

 // etc
 ```

+-   The zipped folder should be called `{your-name}-pf-ma2.js` (without the curly braces).
--   Submit the zipped folder
+-   Submit the zipped folder.